wordsworthgroup/alien-sulfur-cycles/README.md

 # Alien Sulfur Cycles
-Code by Kaitlyn Loftus associated with “Sulfate Aerosol Hazes and SO2 Gas as Constraints on Rocky Exoplanets' Surface Liquid Water” by Loftus, Wordsworth, &amp; Morley (2019), in prep.
+Code associated with “Sulfate Aerosol Hazes and SO2 Gas as Constraints on Rocky Exoplanets' Surface Liquid Water” by Loftus, Wordsworth, &amp; Morley (2019), in prep.
 (Henceforth, LoWoMo19.)

 ### Logistics
 The code is written in Python 3.